cawleyflower/testDocs/content/version/cumulus-linux-312/Layer_1_and_Layer_2_Features/Network_Virtualization/Lightweight_Network_Virtualization_-_LNV/LNV_VXLAN_Active-Active_Mode.md

 registration node reside on the same switch, which is not the supported use case.

-Click here to reveal advanced configuration ...
+<summary>Click here to reveal advanced configuration ... </summary>

 The table below covers some of the scenarios for configuring VXLAN gateways (for traffic to exit a L2 VXLAN), as well as a few